twhipple/Cats_and_Dogs_Classification_CNN/README.md

 ![](https://raw.githubusercontent.com/twhipple/Cats_and_Dogs_Classification_CNN/main/Images/SequentialModelSummary.png)

-*Sample of handwritten digits from the MNIST dataset.*
+*Summary of my Sequential CNN model.*

 ## Repo Contents
 This repo contains the following:
 * README.md - this is where you are now!
-* Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
+* Cats_Dogs_Classification_Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
 * LICENSE.md - the required license information.
-* dataset - the dataset can be found in the scikit-learn datasets and is not a separate file.
+* DATA - the dataset can be found on Kaggle: https://www.kaggle.com/chetankv/dogs-cats-images
 * CONTRIBUTING.md
-* Images
+* IMAGES

 ## Libraries & Prerequisites
 These are the libraries that I used in this project.

 * import numpy as np
-* import pandas as pd
-* import random as rn
-* Tensorflow
-* import tensorflow.random as tfr
-* import tensorflow.keras as keras
-* from tensorflow.keras.models import Sequential, load_model
-* from tensorflow.keras.layers import Dense, Dropout, Flatten
-* from tensorflow.keras.layers import Conv2D, MaxPool2D, MaxPooling2D, BatchNormalization
-* from tensorflow.keras import backend as K
-* from tensorflow.keras.utils import to_categorical
-* from tensorflow.keras.optimizers import RMSprop, Adam
-* from tensorflow.keras.preprocessing.image import ImageDataGenerator
-* from tensorflow.keras.callbacks import EarlyStopping, ReduceLROnPlateau, ModelCheckpoint
-* Chart
 * import matplotlib.pyplot as plt
-* import matplotlib.image as mpimg
-* import seaborn as sns
-* from sklearn.metrics import classification_report
+* import os
 * from PIL import Image
+* Keras Libraries
+* import keras
+* from keras.models import Sequential
+* from keras.layers import Conv2D
+* from keras.layers import MaxPooling2D
+* from keras.layers import Flatten
+* from keras.layers import Dense
-* import os
+* from keras.preprocessing.image import ImageDataGenerator, load_img
-* import cv2
+* from sklearn.metrics import classification_report, confusion_matrix

 ## Conclusions
-So the Convolutional Nueral Network did slightly better than the basic Multi-layer Perceptron NN.
-Both had pretty high valadation accuracy results even after only a couple Epochs.
+I tweeked the model a few different times and finally had an Accuracy: 0.8190 - I even was able to get it to recognize the image from my prediction sample.

 ## Future Work
-With some help from my former instructor, Jeff Herman, I was finally able to get these simple models to run.
-I'm sure there are more parameters I could adjust, or add more layers to the perceptron in either model.
-It didn't seem like running more Epochs would make a difference, though I could change the batch size.
-I would also really like to see how this model works with additonal hand-written digits.
+As mentioned in my notebook, I had to physically manipulate the data - I split up the testing group into a Test and a Validation group.
+I know there is a way to do this using Python code but I couldn't figure it out or get it to work.
+Therefore, one thing I would like to learn in the future is how to do this.
+I believe there are also a number of different parameters as well as many more post model result processes that I could adjust and review (such as look at a confusion matrix, or model optimizers).

 ![](https://raw.githubusercontent.com/twhipple/Cats_and_Dogs_Classification_CNN/main/Images/TrainvsEpochs.png)